-The doctoral program in Industrial and Systems Engineering focuses on operations research (linear, nonlinear, combinatorial and global optimization and stochastic processes) with applications in supply chain management and eCommerce, financial engineering, security and manufacturing management.
+The doctoral program in Industrial and Systems Engineering focuses on operations research (linear, integer, nonlinear, and stochastic programming, combinatorial and global optimization, and stochastic processes) with applications in areas such as health care, supply chain management, data mining, transportation, financial engineering, security, and manufacturing management.

-Much of the applied work is centered around the six centers and labs housed in the department.
-The Center for Applied Optimization, directed by Panos Pardalos, works on a wide variety of problems using various optimization and data mining techniques.
+Much of the department’s applied work is centered around the six centers and labs housed in the department.
+The Center for Applied Optimization produces research on a wide variety of problems using various optimization and data mining techniques.
 The Computational and Stochastic Optimization (CSO) lab focuses on solving large-scale stochastic optimization problems generally in supply chain management or energy systems.
-The SCaLE (Supply Chain and Logistics Engineering) Center, RMFE (Risk Management and Financial Engineering) Lab and DOOR (Defense Oriented Operations Research) Lab are much more focused in their application areas.
-Ravi Ahuja and Joe Geunes direct SCaLE, Stan Uryasev directs the RMFE and Vlad Boginski directs DOOR.
-The Industrial Assessment Center, directed by Tim Middelkoop (and S. A. Sherif of MAE), helps companies deal with problems of energy management.
+The SCaLE (Supply Chain and Logistics Engineering) Center, RMFE (Risk Management and Financial Engineering) Lab and DOOR (Defense Oriented Operations Research) laboratories have become international leaders in their respective application areas.

-Funding comes from a variety of sources, including federal sources such as the National Science Foundation, Air Force Office of Scientific Research, Office of Naval Research, Department of Defense (Defense Threat Reduction Agency), National Institute of Health, Veterans Administration Hospital, Department of Transportation, and the Department of Energy.
+Funding comes from a variety of sources, including federal sources such as the National Science Foundation, Air Force Office of Scientific Research, Office of Naval Research, Defense Threat Reduction Agency, National Institute of Health, Veterans Administration Hospital, Department of Transportation, and the Department of Energy.
 State funding sources include the Florida Department of Transportation and the Florida Department of Health.

 Teaching and research assistantships are available from the department, and the Graduate School provides additional funding for fellowships.
 The assistantships and fellowships provide funding for tuition and a stipend.